The Yummy Life

 Make An Easy Autumn Leaf Wreath Cheese Platter

 I love the colors of fall leaves, and this is a fun, festive way to celebrate fall leaves on a cheese platter.
-Mary, a colleague of King-Man, shared this idea with me when she was at a party at our house a couple of weeks ago.
-Mary told me about a link with this fun idea, and I added it to our next party menu.
+After Mary, a colleague of King-Man, shared this idea with me, I added it to our next party menu.
 An added bonus of this party platter is that it can be prepared at least 2-3 days ahead.
 No last minute panic!

 I served the cheese with pretzel crackers and my cranberry ginger pear relish.
 The sweet-tart relish is a tasty contrast to the salty cheese and crackers.
 I show how to make the relish in my post, Cranberry Ginger Pear Relish and Classic Cranberry Sauce